datanav/docs/technical/salesforce-webcrm.rst

      - "string"

-Salesforce Contact to Webcrm Persons
+Salesforce Contact to WebCRM Persons
 ------------------------------------
-Every Salesforce Contact will be synchronized with a Webcrm Persons.
+Every Salesforce Contact will be synchronized with a WebCRM Persons.

-Once a link between a Salesforce Contact and a Webcrm Persons is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Contact and a WebCRM Persons is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Contact and a Webcrm Persons:
+The following properties are synchronized between a Salesforce Contact and a WebCRM Persons:

 .. list-table::
    :header-rows: 1

    * - Salesforce Contact Property
-     - Webcrm Persons Property
+     - WebCRM Persons Property
-     - Webcrm Data Type
+     - WebCRM Data Type
    * - Birthdate
      - document_number
      - "string"